-- The series of postal networks allows more choices in constructing systems of different sizes. - The series contains both hypercubes and Fibonacci cubes as its special cases.
+- The series of postal networks allows more choices in constructing systems of different sizes. - Postal networks can efficiently embed other popular topologies, for example, postal networks contain both hypercubes and Fibonacci cubes as its special cases. - Nodes in postal networks can be addressed in a simple way (like in hypercubes) such that efficient routing can be supported. - The series number λ can be carefully selected to match the latency parameter in the underlying communication network to support efficient collective communication.

-\Research supported by the U.S. National Science Foundation under Grant No. OSR-9350540 and the U.S. Army Research Office under Grant No. DAAH04-96-1-0234.

-The series number λ can be carefully selected to match the latency parameter in the underlying communication network to support efficient collective communication.

 Our study focuses on topological properties and communication aspects of the postal network.
 Relationships between different postal networks are also studied.
 The purpose of this study is not just to propose a "new" interconnection network, but to extend the existing ones such as hypercubes and Fibonacci cubes.
-We try to gain some insights on these popular networks, operated under certain relaxed conditions and/or degraded modes, by studying their topological properties, routing capability, and the ability of simulating other structures through embedding.
+We try to gain some insights on these networks, operated under certain relaxed conditions and/or degraded modes, by studying their topological properties, routing capability, and the ability of simulating other structures through embedding.